KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       is executed unless the `--no-verify' parameter is set.

     Options:
-      -f, --firstname TEXT     User first name.  [required] -l, --lastname TEXT      User last name  [required] -e, --email TEXT         User email address.  [required] -c, --companyID INTEGER  CompanyID for the company attached to this user [required]
-      --inactive               Set the active/inactive state in the database for this user.
+      -f, --firstname TEXT  User first name.  [required] -l, --lastname TEXT   User last name  [required] -e, --email TEXT      User email address.  [required] -c, --companyID TEXT  CompanyID for the company attached to this user.
+Enter ? to use selection list to get company id  [required] --inactive            Set the active/inactive state in the database for this user.
 An inactive user is ignored.
-Default is active
-      --disable                Disable notifications in the database for this user.
+Default is active --disable             Disable notifications in the database for this user.
                             Default is enabled
       -N, --no_verify       Disable verification prompt before the change is executed.
       -h, --help            Show this message and exit.

 .. _`smicli users delete --help`: